 - Amount of the payment

 Termination payment is made after employment has ceased and form P45 has been issued

 The employer must

-- Deduct tax from the taxable amount using code 0T on a week 1 / month 1 basis or S0T on a week 1 / month 1 basis where the employee is liable to pay tax at the Scottish rate(s) (Scottish rate of income tax see PAYE100035) when payment is made
+- Deduct tax from the taxable amount using code 0T on a week 1 / month 1 basis or S0T/COT on a week 1 / month 1 basis (Scottish tax see PAYE100035 or Welsh tax see PAYE100040) when payment is made

 Write on the Deductions Working Sheet

 - 0T week 1 / month 1 or S0T/C0T week 1/month 1 in the amended code space

 - The amount of pay and tax in the week or month in which the payment is made

 Notify HMRC in cases where packages of over £30,000 are taxable, of the

 Termination payment is made wholly or partly in kind.
 For example, a house or car is transferred